Our response to Covid-19

 Take up of the vaccination has been very high.
 100% of our frontline colleagues based in the Thames Valley are now fully vaccinated, with the North East based teams due to be fully vaccinated (having received both doses of the vaccine) in the coming weeks.

-Our professional teams undergo comprehensive training in infection control.
+All of our frontline colleagues take weekly PCR tests, and our professional teams undergo comprehensive training in infection control.
 They also follow industry guidance on hygiene from the UK’s Public Health Authorities and World Health Organisation.
 This is particularly focussed around handwashing and other hygiene measures.
 We maintain good supplies of personal protective equipment and provide additional equipment, such as masks and gowns, along with guidance on when and how to use them.

 Everyone we support has their risks assessed in relation to Covid-19, as does every Wellbeing Support Worker.
 This enables us to see if there are any further steps we can take for each individual to keep them safe and well as we deliver care and support.
 This could be running errands, collecting prescriptions, or doing some shopping to enable shielding to happen.
 We can also offer additional visits when people are isolated and missing visits from friends and family.
 We find creative ways to support mental wellbeing at a time when isolation is an even bigger issue than usual.